Daniele-Di-Bella/Daniele-Di-Bella/README.md

 [![GitLab](https://img.shields.io/badge/GitLab-%23FF5733.svg?logo=gitlab&logoColor=white)](https://gitlab.awi.de/dadibe001)

 ## 🔨 Projects highlights
-* [`Assimilation of OLCI and TROPOMI measurements`](https://github.com/Daniele-Di-Bella/synergy): Calculation of long-term synergies of PFTs from OLCI and TROPOMI measurements.
+* [`Assimilation of OLCI and TROPOMI measurements`](https://github.com/Daniele-Di-Bella/synergy): Creation of more accurate PFTs spatiotemporal distribution maps from the assimilation of OLCI and TROPOMI measurements.
+This code was the core of my thesis project and it was developed at AWI's [PYTOOPTICS lab](https://www.awi.de/en/science/climate-sciences/physical-oceanography/main-research-focus/ocean-optics.html) (Bremerhaven, Germany).
+* [`Scraping and evaluation of Google Scholar papers`](https://github.com/Daniele-Di-Bella/scholar_scraper): A CLI app that, given some keywords from the user, returns a set of academic papers that match these keywords.
+Thanks to the implementation of generative AI, to each paper is assigned a score that represents how much the paper aligns with the user's interests.
 <!--
 **Daniele-Di-Bella/Daniele-Di-Bella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.